Support Worker

 Joining our lifestyles team, you will provide one-on-one support to individuals with disabilities in their homes, with travel between clients and working short, split shifts as required.
 Perfect for a second job or time between studying commitments.

 Successful candidates will have availability to support people with disabilities for short shifts (2 or more hours) across weekdays, weekends, afternoon and sleepover shifts.
-You may be required to travel to different locations to support different people with disability living in various suburbs of the Northern Beaches area.
+You may be required to travel to different locations to support different people with disabilities living in Sydney, Central Coast, Newcastle/Hunter or the Sunshine Coast areas, depending where you reside.

 Key Responsibilities